money2

 • pattern - a pattern used to control parsing and the display format.

-• scale - the number of minor Units (e.g. cents) which should be used when storing the currency.
+• decimals - the number of minor Units (e.g. cents) which should be used when storing the currency.

 • decimal separator - the character that separates the fraction part from the integer of a number e.g. '10.99'.
-This defaults to '.' but can be changed to ','
+This defaults to '.' but can be changed to any character.

 https://github.com/onepub-dev/money.dart/issues/75